olimorris/persisted.nvim/README.md

 ### Autosaving

-By default, the plugin will automatically save a Neovim session to disk.
-This action is only undertaken when the user quits Neovim.
-This can be turned off by:
+By default, the plugin will automatically save a Neovim session to disk when the `VimLeavePre` autocommand is triggered.
+Autosaving can be turned off by:

 ```lua
 require("persisted").setup({